 Star of “The Relic Hunter with Ian Grant,” which aired in 2009 on the Travel Channel, Grant graduated from Duluth Cathedral School in 1987, the last year the school went by that name.
 The school changed its name to The Marshall School in July of 1987.
 Grant attended college in Minneapolis and now owns his own business hunting for unusual artifacts and objects overseas, then shipping them back and selling them.

 Check out a clip from his show.

 Maria Bamford ’88

 Bamford is a comedian best known for her voice work and stand-up comedy about her dysfunctional family and depression.
 In 2007 she created a web-based sitcom called “The Maria Bamford Show” that centered around the main character returning to live with her parents in Duluth after a nervous breakdown.
-In 2010 she was in a series of holiday commercial for Target portraying a crazed shopper.
+In 2010 she was in a series of holiday commercials for Target portraying a crazed shopper.